Power BI Pro vs. Premium

 Power BI premium is clearly targeted at the enterprise market rather than the mid-size business or individual user.
 While incredibly feature rich and great for displaying a data-set to a wide audience, the hefty price tag is going to give some users pause.

-Whether you need Power BI Pro or Premium is entirely based on your needs and what you intend to do with your data.
+Whether you need Power BI Pro or Premium is entirely based on your needs and your intentions with your data.
 Power BI Premium is really nice for presenting large datasets to a large organizational or public audience.
 However the cost of Power BI Premium can be prohibitive to many users.
 If the audience for your reports is smaller and you work with many different datasets, stick with Power BI Pro.
-If you only build datasets for yourself, without publishing them stick with the free version of Power BI!
+However, if you only build datasets for yourself, without publishing them stick with the free version of Power BI!

 If you want more information about Power BI Pro vs Premium, you can find it on Microsoft’s website here.